-‘Days Of Our Lives’ Recap For Mon.
-May 21: Eve Catches Theresa and Brady Kissing
+‘Days Of Our Lives’ Recap For Monday, May 21: Eve Catches Theresa And Brady Kissing

 Speaking of Eve, she had to deal with Xander (Paul Telfer) and his taunts.
 Ultimately, Eric (Greg Vaughan) came to her rescue, and they both learned that Xander had his sentence commuted, and he taunted Eric with that surprising fact.

 Later, Eve revealed her engagement news to Jennifer (Melissa Reeves).
 Eve let Jennifer know she felt guilty about Theresa, but Jennifer advised her to let go of the guilt.
-However, Even received a huge shock when she walked in on Brady kissing Theresa at the Kiriakis mansion.
+However, Eve received a huge shock when she walked in on Brady kissing Theresa at the Kiriakis mansion.
 So much for that engagement!

 This week on #DAYS: Which sister will Brady choose – his long-lost fiancée, Theresa, or his current fiancée, Eve? pic.twitter.com/uDhrw9nYMF